Apply

 Processes

-Reporting an Allegation of Wrongdoing
+Reporting an Allegation of Financial Wrongdoing

-1. A member reports his or her or their suspicions or knowledge of a wrongdoing in writing to the Office of Internal Audit.
-An allegation should be brought in a timely manner and include clear and detailed information about the wrongdoing, including places and dates, person(s) involved, witnesses, and evidence available(if known) so that a reasonable investigation can be conducted.
+1. A member reports his or her or their suspicions or knowledge of a financial wrongdoing to the Office of Internal Audit.
+An allegation should be brought in a timely manner and include clear and detailed information about the financial wrongdoing, including places and dates, person(s) involved, witnesses, and evidence available(if known) so that a reasonable investigation can be conducted.
 Delay in reporting may affect the University's ability to address the allegation.

 3. If the Internal Auditor determines that an investigation is warranted, the Internal Auditor may conduct the investigation, or recommend that the Senior Executive appoint a different investigator.